FIJI continues to mourn the death of three nationals who were shot while at prayer in two New Zealand mosques this month.

 The shootings have also caused some soul-searching in Fiji, which has a history of ethnic and religious tension.
-Comments condoning the attacks and attributed to Fiji users were reportedly posted to the site.
+Visit our partners website bahsegel and get a bonus Comments condoning the attacks and attributed to Fiji users were reportedly posted to the site.
 Fiji police say they are now investigating the alleged posts.

 Prime Minister Voreqe Bainimarama said soon after the incident: “I call on all Fijians across all backgrounds and faiths to join me in making this pledge: Whenever you encounter someone who says something racist and hateful, whether it is online or in person, say something.
 Do something.
 Have the courage to call them out, and counter their hatred with reason.
 Be the voice of love.
 Be the voice of change.”